Torosay

 Torosay is a civil parish on the Isle of Mull in the county of Argyll, Scotland, part of the Argyll and Bute council area.
 It is one of three parishes on the island and extends over the central and south-eastern part.
 It is bordered by the parish of Kilninian and Kilmore in the north and Kilfinichen and Kilvickeon in the south-west.
 It extends about 12 mi east-west and 10 mi north-south.
-On the north-east coast it is separated from the mainland by the Sound of Mull.
-On its south-east coast, part of it is almost severed from the rest of the parish by the sea lochs Spelve and Buie, together with the freshwater loch Uisg, in between.
-This peninsula, which includes the hamlet of Croggan, is joined to the main island by a small isthmus at Kinlochspelvie and another at the settlement of Lochbuie.
-There is a smaller sea loch Loch Don, which gives its name to the hamlet of Lochdon (or Lochdonhead).
-Further north, there is a bay at Craignure which is the location of a ferry port.